 You're thinking about staging a big corporate or fundraising golf tournament.
-No doubt, without proper planning, budgeting and "feet on the ground" site inspections, these team tournaments can go off the rails pretty quickly!
-Just a few things that can go wrong:
+No doubt, without proper planning, budgeting, and "feet on the ground" site inspections, these team tournaments can go off the rails pretty quickly!
+Here are just a few things that can go wrong: